Teacher Information

 APPLICATION DEADLINES

-• If SRC pre-approval is required for a project, the application must arrive before the deadline, usually at the end of November.
+• If SRC pre-approval is required for a project, the application must arrive before the deadline, see the Important Dates page for all deadlines.

-• A project involving humans, including questioning about or testing a project, must be submitted for pre-approval.
+• A project involving humans, including questioning about or testing a project, must be submitted for pre-approval and include the Human-Participants Research Plan.
+For further details please visit the ISEF Rules for Human Participants.

 • Consider requesting payment voucher codes for your students if multiple projects will be covered by a single check.
 Contact the Fair Manager via the contact page for details.